mbylstra/django-wham/README.md

 ```

-add some entries to your INSTALLED_APPS in your settings.py file
+Add some entries to your INSTALLED_APPS in your settings.py file.
+See https://github.com/mbylstra/django-wham/tree/master/wham/apis for a list of example apis.
 ```
 INSTALLED_APPS = (
     ...